 Next, Emma has to provide some background information about any criminal history on file.
 She doesn’t have a record but is still required to undergo a background check.
-Having a record doesn’t automatically prevent you from qualifying, but anyone listed on a sex offender register won’t qualify.
+Having a record doesn’t automatically prevent you from qualifying, but anyone listed on a sex offender registry won’t qualify.

 Next, Emma is asked to explain any previous evictions that she’s gone through.
-Had she been previously evicted from public housing, she wouldn’t be eligible for the program.
+Had she been previously evicted from public housing she wouldn’t be eligible for the program.

 Now that Emma has completed her application, she’ll either be rejected or placed on a waiting list.
 Even if she qualifies, there’s a good chance she could be rejected due to the high demand for the program.

-How To Apply For Section 8 Assistance
+How To Apply For Section 8 Housing

 If you meet the requirements for Section 8 Housing, here are the steps you’ll take to apply for the program.